 With the arrival of COVID-19, subsequent social distancing and self-isolation, the demand for protein and perishables has hit an unprecedented high.
 This huge increase in consumer shopping sees our farmers working harder than ever to meet these demands for quality produce and they need extra staff to keep up.

 While we have previously seen the effects of economic downturn, people must be fed and clothed, and this increased demand is already resulting in more job opportunities across the agriculture space.
-This increase in jobs may be a lifeline to those unable to continue in their current role due to the new restrictionsor through the drought and recent bushfires (which are still impacting the country)
+This increase in jobs may be a lifeline to those unable to continue in their current role due to the new restrictions, or through the drought and recent bushfires (which are still impacting the country).

 For many, the agriculture industry provides an excellent platform for people to utilise existing skills that are transferrable across a range of sectors.
-It can be a win-win situation where people find rewarding new jobs and business operators in rural and regional Australia get the experience and knowledge from a wider pool of candidates who may not have previously considered agriculture as career industry
+It can be a win-win situation where people find rewarding new jobs and business operators in rural and regional Australia get the experience and knowledge from a wider pool of candidates who may not have previously considered agriculture as a career industry.

 Agriculture has many facets.
 It’s not just about farming cattle and crops – there’s diversity, great mateship and world leading technology applied throughout the industry that makes for exciting job prospects.
 One area is Fast Moving Consumer Goods (FMCG) – this is now a huge part of agriculture and roles can be anything from Business Development Managers and WHS Officers right through to Mechanics and Forklift Operators.
 This is just one example – there’s just so much opportunity across the board.